ericmedvet/jgea/README.md

 }
 ```

 Intuitively, an `IterativeSolver` evolves a state `T` across iterations starting from an initial value.
 In the practical case of **evolutionary algorithms** (EAs) the state usually contains also the *population of individuals*.
-The trajectory of the state during the solution problems can be monitored by a `Listener`, that has to be passed to `solve()`.
+The trajectory of the state during the solution of problems can be monitored by a `Listener`, that has to be passed to `solve()`.

 #### Listeners

 Listeners are a key component of JGEA.
-They main use is to monitor the evolution by extracting some information and printing it somewhere.
+Their main use is to monitor the evolution by extracting some information and printing it somewhere.
 Typical information of interest is, at each iteration of the EA:

 - the size of the population
 - the diversity in the population